zeniuseducation/poly-euler/README.md

 In every source code, time-elapsed for each solution will be listed.

-## Performance Comparison in MBA i5 1.6GHz
+## Performance Comparison on MBA i5 1.6GHz

 ##### Problem no 1